-Cuatrecasas is a law firm present in 13 countries with a strong strategic focus on Portugal, Spain and Latin America.
-It is also active in Africa, Asia, the Middle East, the UK and the US.
-In continental Europe, it has an alliance with leading law firms sin France, Germany and Italy.
-It has a multidisciplinary team of over 1,000 lawyers in 27 offices that advises on all areas of business law, organized by industry-specific practice areas.
-It combines maximum technical expertise with business vision to help clients with the most demanding matters, wherever they are based.
+Cuatrecasas is a law firm present in 13 countries with a strong strategic focus on Portugal, Spain and Latin America and also active in Africa, Asia, the Middle East, the UK and the US.
+In continental Europe, it has a non-exclusive network with leading law firms in France, Germany and Italy.
+Its multidisciplinary team of over 1,350 lawyers in 27 offices advises on all areas of business law organized by industry-specific practice areas.
+The firm combines maximum technical expertise with a business vision to help clients with the most demanding matters, wherever they are based.

-The firm works with a new approach to client service, merging collective knowledge with innovation and the latest technologies to offer contemporary, efficient legal advice, creating value for the client, the team and society at large.
+We work with a new approach to client service, merging collective knowledge with innovation, ESG criteria and the latest technologies to offer contemporary, efficient legal advice and creating value for the client, the team and society at large.

-In Portugal, Cuatrecasas has over 180 lawyers with a proven track record on representing the interests of some of the country's major companies, institutions and international investors, and on handling large and complex transactions, high-profile litigation and arbitration proceedings, as well as ongoing legal issues.
-The Lisbon office, whose roots date back to 1928, is home to approximately 160 lawyers and the Porto office was established in 1989 and currently has around 25 professionals.
+In Portugal, Cuatrecasas has over 220 lawyers with a proven track record representing the interests of some of the country's major companies, institutions and international investors and handling large, complex transactions, high-profile litigation and arbitration proceedings, as well as ongoing legal issues.
+The Lisbon office, whose roots date back to 1928, is home to approximately 200 lawyers, and the Porto office, established in 1989, currently has around 20 professionals.